-- Make sure the replacement ECO matches the original ECO. - Mark the wires with tape so you will know how to put them back on. - Disconnect the wires from the bad ECO and remove the ECO from the metal mounting clip.
+- Mark the wires with tape so you will know how to put them back on. - Disconnect the wires from the bad ECO and remove the ECO from the metal mounting

 - 7 Install the new ECO in the metal mounting clip. - Make sure the new ECO fits snuggly against the tank.
 You should NOT be able to slip a business card between the ECO and the tank.
 If you can, bend the ECO mounting clip until the ECO fits tightly against the tank. - Attach the wires following the wiring diagram on the water heater's label.
-Make sure all wire connections are tight. - Replace the plastic element/ ECO cover, insulation, and access panel. - Replace the cover on the electrical junction box. - Turn ON power to the water heater at the circuit breaker/ fuse box.
+Make sure all wire connections are tight. - Replace the plastic element/ ECO cover, insulation, and access panel. - Reconnect power to water heater.